TRT Side Effects: Myths Vs. Facts

 Some impacts are less serious than experts once believed.

-Testosterone replacement therapy (TRT) has helped millions of men with low testosterone find relief from life-dampening symptoms like fatigue, a lackluster libido, and a flagging erection.
+Testosterone replacement therapy (TRT) has helped millions of men with low testosterone find relief from life-dampening symptoms like fatigue, a lackluster libido, and erectile dysfunction.
 And if you’re experiencing signs of low T—or you’ve already been diagnosed with a testosterone deficiency—and are considering testosterone replacement therapy (TRT), you probably have lots of questions about what to expect, including TRT side effects.

 One meta-analysis (1) reported that men who had been on TRT for more than 16 months had a lower risk for cardiac events and prostate cancer than men who had been on it for less time (or not at all).

-Of course, that doesn’t mean that there are no side effects of TRT.
+Of course, that doesn’t mean that there are no side effects of testosterone replacement therapy.
 A few men report testosterone replacement therapy side effects.
 The most common trt side effect is an increased red blood cell count (more on that below), but other side effects of trt include:

 - Acne or oily skin